A Newbie’s Guide to Puberty in a Female Dog

 Ginko never once acted like he thought anything was different.
 Granted, he is 15 years old, in failing health, and neutered, but other than sniffing Clover maybe 5 seconds longer a couple of of times a couple of days at the beginning, he acted like everything was completely normal the entire time.

 The discharge wasn’t a big deal.
-Yes, we found drips on the floor here and there, and we covered all the furniture (even more than usual) to protect it, but Clover really only had to wear “bitches britches” a little bit for few days.
+Yes, we found drips on the floor here and there, and we covered all the furniture (even more than usual) to protect it, but Clover really only had to wear “b*tches britches” a little bit for few days.
 Clover did a good job keeping herself clean.
-But if you need some diapers, here are some good options:
+But if you need some diapers, you can find both disposable and washable dog diapers.